Beyond the Galaxy (1999, 65.37) ****/TTTT½Beyond the Galaxy

 Space-Disco (1978 Original)

-'Cosmic' Klaus Hoffmann-Hoock was a veteran of the electronic music scene, spending most of the '80s leading Mind Over Matter, who produced several albums, all bursting with Mellotron.
-In fact, at one time or another, Klaus has owned at least 26 different Mellotrons, of all models, although he now, unbelievably, owns none, preferring his multi-sampled 'Megatron'.
-However, his first album as Cosmic Hoffmann (that's very apt, Klaus!) features The Real Thing, with a nice picture on the back of him playing an M400.
+'Cosmic' Klaus Hoffmann-Hoock (1951-2017) was a veteran of the electronic music scene, spending most of the '80s leading Mind Over Matter, who produced several albums, all bursting with Mellotron.
+In fact, at one time or another, Klaus has owned at least twenty-six different Mellotrons, of all models, although, later in his career, he owned none, preferring his multi-sampled 'Megatron'.
+However, his first album as Cosmic Hoffmann features The Real Thing, with a nice picture on the back of him playing an M400.

 Now, much as I like this area of the electronic scene, I find it difficult to review objectively, as I tend to use it as background music and quickly get bored if I listen to it too closely.
 Saying that, Beyond the Galaxy is a fine album, indistinguishable (to my ears) from its '70s influences and all the better for it.
 Most of the modern, computerised EM I've heard has quickly sent me to sleep, I'm afraid, but Klaus has produced a warm, organic album bursting with vitality and real playing.
 Remember that?
 Unlike some other practitioners of the art, there's no real dissonance here, but it's quite intense in places, so it's certainly not purely a chill-out experience, although it can work on that level too.

 There's Mellotron all over the thing, of course.
-The lengthy title track doesn't feature any until about 12 minutes in, when the strings swell up in the loud section in their usual majestic fashion, carrying on into the subsequent lull.
-The Gate Of Lahore Part 1 is a gentle, rhythmless piece, with swathes of strings and flutes all over it and Part 2 has some quite unique echoed strings that I haven't heard anyone else do in quite the same way.
+The lengthy title track doesn't feature any until about twelve minutes in, when the strings swell up in the loud section in their usual majestic fashion, carrying on into the subsequent lull.
+The Gate Of Lahore Part 1 is a gentle, rhythmless piece, swathes of strings and flutes all over, while Part 2 has some quite unique echoed strings that I haven't heard anyone else do in quite the same way.
 Howling Wolves is a more rhythmic piece, though slower than Beyond The Galaxy, with not only the rather ubiquitous strings, but some nice phased choir, too.
-Wanderers Of Time is the other lengthy piece contained herein and is again relaxed and drifting, pretty much evoking its title in music, with loads more strings and the odd burst of flute chording.
+Wanderers Of Time is the other lengthy piece contained herein and is, again, relaxed and drifting, pretty much evoking its title in music, with loads more strings and the odd burst of flute chording.

 The following year, Shiva Connection appeared, recorded in 1977, '94 and '99, meaning, I presume, that only the older tracks feature real Mellotron.
 The music is very similar to that on its predecessor, unsurprisingly, to the point where the uninitiated probably couldn't tell the two albums apart; not sure I can, tell the truth...
 The '77 track, Lightstar Rising, sounds pretty much exactly like those recorded over twenty years later, so at least you can't fault Klaus on the consistency front.
 The more recent material is co-written with Ramp's Stephen Parsick, a man known to use a Mellotron when he can get his hands on one, although I'm pretty sure the four newer tracks here utilise Klaus' Megatron, although the opening title track has no obvious recording details.
 Very little Mellotron, too, for that matter.
 As far as the older tracks go, Lightstar Rising has some distant flutes, while '94's A Few Miles Beyond Infinity has more of the same and a more overt string part towards the end of the piece.